 A bankruptcy discharge improves your credit score.
 This reason is you get a fresh start.
 Many of our clients obtain credit cards, buy homes, and get car loans within a couple of months after their bankruptcy case is closed.

 We use Chapter 13 bankruptcy to remove tax liens.
 Part of your Chapter 13 plan payment will be applied to the tax lien.
-When you get a bankruptcy discharge of your tax debts, the taxing authority – such as the Internal Revenue Service – will file a release of the lien.
+When you get a bankruptcy discharge of your tax payments, the taxing authority – such as the Internal Revenue Service – will file a release of the lien.
 Not all tax liens can be released using bankruptcy.

 In our initial phone call, we will ask you some questions about your income, household expenses, family size, monthly payments, amounts owed, and whether you had previously filed for bankruptcy.
 We can then give advice about what type of bankruptcy, either Chapter 7 or Chapter 13, will work for you.
 This takes just a few minutes.